Adding and Managing a Regular Switch Configuration Profile

 Note: The Summary page displays a limited preview of configuration details.
 VLANs are shown up to a maximum of 20 entries, Port Profiles up to 3 models, ACLs up to 10 entries, Venues up to 10 entries, and the Profile changes apply to list shows up to 25 switches.

-A confirmation message is displayed indicating that proceeding with the profile update will result in configuration being updated on existing switches shown in the summary page.
+A confirmation message is displayed indicating that proceeding with the profile update will result in the configuration being updated on existing switches shown on the Summary page.
 Click Proceed.

-The switch configuration profile is added in the Configuration Profiles page.
+The switch configuration profile is added on the Configuration Profiles page.

 While editing the switch configuration profile: